-The intention of the Academy is to accept serious students only and not those who simply desire an advantageous place to board in the summer.
+The intention of the Academy is to accept serious students only.

 The rates are as low as possible, since they include both board and tuition.
-But these rates do not include the expense of clothing-laundry and materials for drawing, painting, and sculpture.
+But these rates do not include the expense of clothing-laundry, and materials for drawing, painting, and sculpture.
 The latter may be purchased at the school store.

-The rates, payable one week in advance, for board and lodging including tuition, vary from \$20.00 a week, for students living in the dormitories, to \$22.00 or \$25.00 a week where private rooms are required.
+The rates, payable one week in advance, for board and lodging including tuition, vary from \$20.00 a week, for students living in the dormitories, to \$22.00 or \$25.00 a week for private rooms.